 What is Regulation CF?

-Regulation Crowdfunding offers an exemption for taking out registration requirements for securities-based crowdfunding.
-In return, a company can show and sell securities amounting to $5 million without having to register its offering with the SEC.
-This Regulation offers vast opportunities for start-ups and small businesses to raise capital quickly.
+Regulation Crowdfunding, also known as Reg CF, offers an exemption from the registration requirements for securities crowdfunding.
+Through Reg CF, companies can offer and sell securities up to $5 million without having to register its offering with the SEC.
+This Regulation offers vast opportunities for start-ups and small businesses to raise capital.
 Regulation CF allows anyone from the general public to make an investment.
-Investing under Regulation CF can be volatile, however, making 12-month investment limits imperative.
-The amount one can invest varies, as it is wholly dependent on one’s net worth and annual income.
+Investing under Regulation CF can be risky and investors can lose their entire investment.
+As such, the SEC has limited the amount one can invest, which is dependent upon one’s net worth and annual income.

 Requirements of Regulation CF

 - Limits how much money a company can raise in a 12-month period to $5,000,000

 - Requires all transactions under Regulation Crowdfunding to take place online through an SEC-registered intermediary, e.g. a broker-dealer or funding portal registered with the SEC and the Financial Industry Regulatory Authority

 - Limits how much a non-accredited investor can invest

 - If an investor’s annual income or net worth is less than $107,000, the investment limit is 5% of the greater of your annual income or net worth

 - If an investor’s annual income and net worth are $107,000 or greater, the investment limit is 10% of the greater of income or net worth

 - Limits advertising and promoters by requiring an issuer to disclose if he or she compensates others to promote his or her offerings.
 An issuer may not advertise the terms of an offering except in a notice that directs investors to an intermediary’s platform and includes no more than: